Brain Fog and Cognitive Dysfunction in Lyme Disease

 In children, neurocognitive symptoms may appear more subtly.
 Parents and teachers may notice declining school performance, new attention problems, emotional reactivity, or increased effort required for learning.
 Because children may not articulate cognitive changes directly, these symptoms are often misinterpreted as primary behavioral or attention disorders.

-For a pediatric-focused discussion, see our article What Does Lyme Disease Do to Your Brain?
+For a pediatric-focused discussion, see What Does Lyme Disease Do to Your Brain?

 Why cognitive symptoms are often missed or dismissed

 Neurocognitive symptoms of Lyme disease are frequently underrecognized for several reasons.
-Symptoms may fluctuate, standard MRI scans are often normal, and brief cognitive screening tools may not reflect real-world cognitive demands.
+Symptoms may fluctuate, standard MRI scans are often normal, and brief cognitive screening tools may not reflect the demands of daily life.

 Because these symptoms overlap with fatigue, sleep disturbance, and mood changes, patients are sometimes told their difficulties are stress-related or psychological, even when the underlying problem is neurologic and physiologic.